As a referee you agree to follow the procedures in the Instructions for Referees and to abide by the confidentiality conditions.

-Authors have the right to appeal to the editor, if they regard a decision to reject the manuscript as unfair.
-If such a manuscript is resubmitted at a later date, an author must explain in detail in the cover letter which improvements have been performed on the manuscript and why the editor should ask for additional peer review.
+Authors have the right to appeal to the editor if they regard a decision to reject the manuscript as unfair.
+If such a manuscript is resubmitted at a later date, the author must explain in detail in the cover letter which improvements have been made and why the editor should initiate an additional peer review.

-The primary intention of the review is to afford the editor an independent expert opinion of the scientific value of the manuscript and to give the necessary information needed for making a decision.
+The primary intention of the review is to afford the editor an independent expert opinion of the scientific value of the manuscript.
 Authors should be given detailed feedback about any deficiencies, what specific work is needed to improve their manuscript including any supporting information or how they can make their manuscript more accessible to nonspecialists.
 A review report should provide an author enough explanation to understand the basis of a decision but any weakness of a manuscript should not be unduly emphasised.
-Referees comments should be objective, impersonal and constructive.
-In particular the following subjects should be assessed by a referee:
+Referee comments should be objective, impersonal and constructive.
+In particular, the following subjects should be assessed by a referee:

 Additional confidential comments to the editor may only relate to ethical or political issues but must not contain parts of the review itself.

 The identity of referees is not disclosed to authors or other referees throughout the review process.
 The anonymity of referees is strictly preserved unless a referee explicitly asks to be identified.
 Referees should not communicate directly with an author or announce their role as referee.
-If a referee decides to reveal his identity this should be done via the editor.
+If a referee decides to reveal their identity this should be first discussed with the editor.

-All manuscripts and supplementary data as well as the review report must be treated as confidential material and must not be redistributed by the referee without permission of the editor and authors.
-Prior to publication the scientific content of a paper is not allowed to be disclosed or cited elsewhere.
+All manuscripts and supplementary data as well as the review report and the author’s detailed response to review (if available) must be treated as confidential material and must not be redistributed by the referee without permission of the editor and authors.
+Prior to publication, the scientific content of a paper is not allowed to be disclosed or cited elsewhere.
 If a referee needs specific scientific advice from colleagues during evaluation of a manuscript, these colleagues must also agree to the confidentiality agreement herein.
 The names of any such colleagues must be provided to the editor.

 The selection of potential referees is based on many aspects, including research interests and expertise in an area closely referring to the manuscript focus, reputation, thoroughness or specific recommendation by an author or other referees.
 Authors may also request that a certain person should not be consulted for the review process.
 We respect such desires unless the individual opinion of such a referee is vital for assessing the manuscript.
 If referees consider themselves unsuitable to perform the evaluation of a manuscript, suggestions of competent alternative referees would be very helpful.

 During uploading of the review report, referees are asked to declare any financial, personal or professional conflict of interests that might interfere with their objective assessment of the manuscript.
 A competing interest could arise for example from financial gain from a publication, direct competition, close relationship of the manuscript under review to the referee’s own work, recent or ongoing collaboration with one of the authors that would have an impact on the judgement of the manuscript or a strong antipathy with one of the authors.
-Should a referee anticipate that the necessary objectivity for reviewing the manuscript is seriously impaired, he or she should decline to review the paper (for more information see Competing Interests Policy).
+Should a referee anticipate that the necessary objectivity for reviewing the manuscript is seriously impaired, they should decline to review the paper (for more information see Editorial Policy and Workflow).